 When people ask me how to get their Illustrator drawings into Glyphs, my first reaction usually is, ‘Don’t!’
 Illustrator’s drawing tools may be sufficient for the average illustration, but in fonts, we usually need better curve quality than Illustrator can provide.
 And the tools in Glyphs do help you achieve a higher outline quality, especially when it comes to curved segments.
-I’ll cover the details of this in an upcoming blogpost.
-But do consider redrawing your design in Glyphs.
+I covered the details of this in a tutorial.
+So do consider redrawing your design in Glyphs.
 It may be less work than importing the paths and cleaning them up afterwards.

-In File > Font Info > Other Settings, you’ll find a Grid Step value.
-If your Grid Step is not zero, all your coordinates will be rounded by your Grid Step value.
-If, however, you set your Grid Step to zero, Glyphs will use floating point coordinates, and practically no rounding will occur.
-So, if you plan a lot of transformations after import, or if your drawings have very, very fine details, then set your Grid Step to zero.
+In File > Font Info > Other Settings, you’ll find a Grid Spacing value.
+If your Grid Spacing is not zero, all your coordinates will be rounded by your Grid Spacing value.
+If, however, you set your Grid Spacing to zero, Glyphs will use floating point coordinates, and practically no rounding will occur.
+So, if you plan a lot of transformations after import, or if your drawings have very, very fine details, then set your Grid Spacing to zero.
 Otherwise, you usually want to keep it at one.

 One point in Illustrator corresponds to one unit in Glyphs.
 By default, one unit is a thousandth of an em.
 Or more precisely, whatever you have set your UPM (units per em) value to in the Font Info (Cmd-I).
 A full em is whatever you set your font size to later on.